Salmon data package specification

 1 Overview

-The Salmon Data Exchange Package (SDEP) is a lightweight, frictionless-style specification for exchanging salmon datasets between scientists, assessment biologists, and data stewards.
+The salmon data package (SDP) is a lightweight, frictionless-style specification for exchanging salmon datasets between scientists, assessment biologists, and data stewards.

 It is designed to:

-- Be tool-friendly for R/Python packages and custom GPT assistants.
+- be tool-friendly for R/Python packages and guided assistants

-Each SDEP instance is a small directory of CSV data files plus a set of metadata CSVs that describe the dataset, tables, columns, and controlled codes.
+Each salmon data package instance is a small directory of data files plus a set of metadata CSVs that describe the dataset, tables, columns, and controlled codes.

 2 Design Goals

-- Interoperable but flexible: support multiple schemas (FSAR, SPSR-like, project-specific) while providing shared semantics via URIs.
+- Interoperable but flexible: support multiple schemas (FSAR, SPSR-like, project-specific) while providing shared semantics via IRIs

 3 Package Layout

-SDEP_myproject/) containing:dataset.csv– dataset-level metadata.tables.csv– one row per logical table.column_dictionary.csv– one row per column in each table.codes.csv– optional: controlled value lists and SKOS links.
+metadata/directory containing:dataset.csv— dataset-level metadatatables.csv— one row per logical tablecolumn_dictionary.csv— one row per column in each tablecodes.csv— optional controlled value lists and SKOS links

 Minimal example layout:

-The SDEP spec does not prescribe a single canonical salmon schema.
-Instead, it standardizes the metadata about whatever schema a project uses and ties it to ontology and vocabularies.
+The salmon data package specification does not prescribe a single canonical salmon schema.
+Instead, it standardizes the metadata about whatever schema a project uses and ties it to ontology terms and vocabularies.

 4 Identifiers and Conventions

-dataset_id- Short string identifier unique within your organization or project (e.g.,
+dataset_id- Short string identifier unique within your organization or project (for example,

-- Short string identifier unique within your organization or project (e.g.,
+- Short string identifier unique within your organization or project (for example,

-table_id- Short ID unique within a dataset (e.g.,
+table_id- Short ID unique within a dataset (for example,

-- Short ID unique within a dataset (e.g.,
+- Short ID unique within a dataset (for example,

-column_name- Exact column name as it appears in the data file (e.g.,
+column_name- Exact column name as it appears in the data file (for example,

-- Exact column name as it appears in the data file (e.g.,
+- Exact column name as it appears in the data file (for example,

 - URIs / IRIs